How technology revolutionised the World Cup

-Technological innovations are making it easier for referees to give quick and clear decisions and improving the viewing experience for those watching football on TV.
+Technological innovations made it easier for referees to give quick and clear decisions and improved the viewing experience for those watching football on TV.

 What you’ll learn:Click to toggle accordion What you’ll learn: